mixProtocol/ps-attendance-quickbuttons/docs/readme.txt

-Attendance Entry Quick Buttons Pluging for PowerSchool Admin Portal
+Attendance Entry Quick Buttons Plugin for PowerSchool Admin Portal

 Description
 This plugin adds "Current Time" and Start/End of Day buttons to the "New/Edit Daily Attendance Time" page.
 The "Current Time" button populates the associated input box with the current time of the user's computer.
 The "Start/End of Day" buttons rely of the "Default Time In/Out" values of the Bell Schedule Item for which the "Use For Daily Attendance" checkbox is checked.